Onyx-Protocol/Onyx/docs/future/core/reference/corectl.md

 ### `add`

 Adds a tuple to a configuration option's set of values.
 The configuration option must be defined as a set.
-The number of value arguments provided must match the configuration option's tuple length.
-Add will error if a conflicting tuple already exists in the set.
+The number of value arguments provided must match the configuration option's tuple length. `add` will error if a conflicting tuple already exists in the set.
 To overwrite the existing tuple, provide the `-u` flag.

 ```
 corectl add [key] [value]...